 By definition, digital nomads are individuals who embrace the technology-enabled and location-independent lifestyle.
 It allows them to travel and work remotely from anywhere in the world.

-But I was never fond of putting actual persons in their societally assigned metaphorical boxes and calling it a day.
-For me, they are interesting people who are essentially the adventurers of our age: exploring and discovering new worlds and earning a living by doing something that cannot be easily defined by a glance in their direction in an internet café.
+But we were never fond of putting actual persons in their societally assigned metaphorical boxes and calling it a day.
+For us, they are interesting people who are essentially the adventurers of our age: exploring and discovering new worlds and earning a living by doing something that cannot be easily defined by a glance in their direction in an internet café.

 You look at a carpenter, a bank teller, or a singer doing their job and you get a relatively good general idea of what they do for a living.
 Digital nomads?
 They can do a variety of very different jobs, so you’d never know their profession at a first glance – you need to approach them and ask.

-To introduce you to the interesting people behind the boring definition, I plan to do a series of future articles about Split’s digital nomads, so I sincerely hope you will follow me as we explore the explorers together!
+To introduce you to the interesting people behind the boring definition, we plan to do a series of future articles about Split’s digital nomads, so we sincerely hope you will follow us as we explore “the explorers” together!

 Digital nomads weren’t content with the life they used to live, or some important aspect of it, and were brave enough to change it and choose to live differently.

 You should also keep in mind that, in terms of lifestyle, digital nomads differ greatly from tourists.

 While they also might enjoy the two-week tourist period in a certain location, in terms of their needs and infrastructure that should support those needs, they are a completely different type of traveler.

 Sometimes they might choose a more short-term stay oriented location designed primarily with tourists in mind, but choosing those all the time is unsustainable and sure to lead to travel burn-out.
 That’s why, even though they are travelers by nature, longevity does influence their choice on where to travel next.